March 11, 2020

 Claude also has his own type of reckoning, as he reaches an emotional crisis by hiding this dark secret while unexpectedly entering into this new relationship with Kyra that is bringing some light into his life.
 The three actors at the center of this story (Marquette, Montana and Noone) do a very good job at portraying their characters.
 Noone’s portrayal of Kyra brings a lot of comic relief to the film, since Kyra has a sardonic-but-endearing sense of humor.

 “I Hate the Man in My Basement” (written and directed by Dustin Cook) is Cook’s first feature-length movie.
 It’s an intense story that’s worth seeking out if you like movies that explore the dark sides of humanity.
 Cook has a lot of great potential, considering that the quality of this low-budget indie film surpasses a lot of mindless movies that are released with considerably larger budgets.

-Gravitas Ventures released “I Hate the Man in My Basement” on VOD on March 9, 2020.
+Gravitas Ventures released “I Hate the Man in My Basement” on digital and VOD on March 9, 2020.